bomonike/bomonike.github.io/anthropic-claude.md

 1. <img align="right" alt="claude-enable-devmode.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1778929267/claude-enable-devmode_baa3f3.png"></a>To set Claude to use alternative models other than Anthropic's own, when Claude prompt appears, click the Help top menu, then "Enable Developer Mode".

 1. Select model???

+<a name="ClaudeChat"></a>

+## Claude Chat

+From your Finder app, drag a file and drop it on Claude Chat.
+Refer to the file with a prompt such as:

+"Analyze key findings from the data in a report published as an artifact."

+REMEMBER: In Claude Chat, 30 MB per file max and up to 20 files per chat.
+However, Claude Code has no file limits.

+### Screen shot in a prompt

+To take a screen shot on macOS, press the usual command + Shift + 4 which changes the cursor to crosshairs.
+Position it on the screen and press your mouse to drag and drop to the opposite corner of the box to capture the section to your computer's invisible clipboard.
+Click the Claude input field and press control + V to paste. "[Image #1]" would appear to confirm.
+To the right of that, type a sentence to specify what you want done based on that image.

 <a name="ClaudeDesktopUI"></a>